webplatform/docs/tutorials/css_transitions/index.md

 </div>

-This useful [http://cubic-bezier.com cubic bezier function utility] allows you to create your own custom curve compare their progress with standard keyword values.
+This useful [http://cubic-bezier.com cubic bezier function utility] allows you to create your own custom curves and compare them with standard timing keyword values.

 Timing functions can also be specified as part of the [[css/properties/transition|'''transition''']] shorthand